Wrongful Death & Estate Recovery

 New York's statute of limitations for wrongful death is two years from the date of death.
 This deadline is strictly enforced — missing it generally bars recovery entirely.
 Contact us immediately if you believe you have a wrongful death claim.

 Speak directly with Alan Vaitzman, Esq. about your situation.
-Free consultation, transparent flat-fee pricing where applicable.
+No obligation, no pressure.